microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/03_challenge.md

 ### Task 3: Create a Resource Health Alert

-Create a Resource Health alert for all resources wihtin your resource group.
+Create a Resource Health alert for all resources within your resource group.

 ### Task 4: Create an alert which notifies you when the `vm-linux` gets restarted